WidyasmaraDimas/WidyasmaraDimas.github.io/_projects/Precision Pioneers/index.md

 ---
 layout: post
-title: Bottle Transport Crane
+title: The Precision Pioneers: Bottle Transport Crane
-description:  For my Introduction to Engineering Design course, my team and I engineered a custom bottle transport device from concept to functional prototype.
+description:  For my Introduction to Engineering Design course, my team, The Precision Pioneers, and I engineered a custom bottle transport device from concept to functional prototype.
 The objective was to automatically move three bottles over a one-inch square extrusion barrier.
-I designed the mechanical components in SolidWorks, validated the structural integrity using FEA, and fabricated the parts using 3D-printing and laser cutting.
-Finally, I programmed an Arduino to control the servos and motors, enabling the device's automated function.
+My team designed the mechanical components in SolidWorks, validated the structural integrity using FEA, and fabricated the parts using 3D-printing and laser cutting.
+Finally, an Arduino microcontroller was programmed to control the servos and motors, enabling the device's automated function.
 skills:
 - SolidWorks
 - Mechanical Assembly